nemesisdb/nemesisdb/docs/docs/intro.md

 NemesisDB is an in-memory JSON key-value database.

 - The query interface JSON over a WebSocket
-- Key Value can be with or without sessions
+- Session support: each session has a dedicated map and can expire
-- Session and key value data can be persisted to the filesystem, then loaded on startup or at runtime
+- Keys can be persisted to the filesystem

-The database supports sessions which store keys in a dedicated map per session.
+- Persisted data can be loaded at startup or runtime

 ## Sessions Disabled
 - A single map contains all keys
-- All keys must have a unique name to avoid overwriting an existing key
+- Keys must have a unique name to avoid overwriting an existing key
 - Lower memory usage and latency
 - No key expiry support